rsnakeactual/rsnake.com/presos/seoktoberfest2025.md

     <body></body>
 </html>```

 You'll be able to download the whole project and play with it.
-Just plas your .md file next to the HTML and JS file and you're off to the races.
+Just place your .md file next to the HTML and JS file and you're off to the races.
 Here's the whole preso: [https://rsnake.com/presos/?page=seoktoberfest2025.md#slide=1](https://rsnake.com/presos/?page=seoktoberfest2025.md) but here is the .md file that drives it: [https://rsnake.com/presos/seoktoberfest2025.md](https://rsnake.com/presos/seoktoberfest2025.md).
-If you use Cloudflare pages, add a .nojekyll file, or frontmatter will get removed.
+If you use Cloudflare pages, add a .nojekyll file, or the frontmatter will get removed.

+I wanted a static preso generator out of Obsidian.
+So I coded it up.
+You can just do things!

 ---